stackvana/microcule/ReadMe.md

 ## Languages

 `microcule` supports 20+ programming languages.
-The best way to get started is to see the [100+ Microcule Examples](https://github.com/stackvana/microcule-examples)
+The best way to get started is to visit [100+ Microcule Examples](https://github.com/stackvana/microcule-examples).

+Want to see a new language added?
+Simply open a pull request or [open an issue](https://github.com/stackvana/microcule/issues).
+We are glad to add it!

 ## Installation